Loans and lines of credit are the most common business financing products.

 What’s a Business Loan?

-A business loan, also known as a business term loan, is a type of financing product that provides qualified borrowers a lump sum of capital.
+A business loan, what people commonly refer to when talking about a business term loan, is a type of financing product that provides qualified borrowers with a one-time lump sum of capital.

 Business loans can be short-term, spanning several months to a few years, or long-term, up to 10 years.
 Some even may span 25 years, such as real estate financing offered through SBA 7(a) loans.